 Avoid conversing a lot with the party at fault or admitting any guilt for the crash.
 You might not have or remember all the facts because you are still in shock after the incident.
 Also, do not assume any minor injuries that you might have sustained.
 You should seek immediate treatment and make sure you get a medical report from the visit.

-Contact a personal injury lawyer at Calvin Smith Law immediately.
+Contact an Atlanta motorcycle accident lawyer at Calvin Smith Law immediately.
 Our team of legal experts will investigate the collision and gather all the evidence needed to put together a strong case that will see you get full compensation for your damages.
 They will get the eyewitness testimonies, analyze any photos and footage of the accident, review all reports (medical and police) to come up with a compelling case when filing for your compensation.